- PLAN YOUR VISIT

 Red-belied lemurs are medium sized, weighing about four to five pounds.
 They have a semi-opposable thumb and a grooming claw on the second digit of the hind foot.

-Lifespan is about 20-25 years in the wild and longer in captivity.
+Lifespan is about 20-25 years in the wild and longer under human care.

 This species of lemur is thinly distributed in medium to high altitude rainforests in eastern Madagascar.